IBM/Ionic-MFP-App/DETAILED.md

 * Install Android SDK Platform 23 (or higher)
   - Launch Android Studio.
   - Click on `Configure` -> `SDK Manager`.
+  - Make a note of the Android SDK Location.
   - Under `SDK Platforms`, select `Android 6.0 (Marshmallow) API Level 23` or higher.
 Click `Apply` and then click `OK`.
 This will install Android SDK Platform on your machine.

 #### 2.4.2 Enable developer options and USB debugging on your Android phone